-Further information about the role of the AA is available in the HTA’s code of practice on the Donation of allogeneic bone marrow and PBSC for transplantation.
+Further information about the role of the AA is available in the HTA’s code of practice on the Donation of allogenic bone marrow and peripheral blood stem cells for transplantation.

 For enquiries about the AA role, the person specification, or further information on how to apply to become an AA, please email email@example.com or call 020 7269 1900.